JennaEverard/GettingStartedWithCNN/README.md

-# GettingStartedWithCNN
-An introduction to working with convolutional neural networks!
+# Learn to Build and Apply Your Own Convolutional Neural Network!